jackmkos/PARC_PFOA_NG-PBK/README.md

 - **expSTOP**: (number in days), time after which the exposure should stop
 - **Tinput**: (number in days), time that it takes for the exposure to happen, or where each exposure lasts (for example the dermal application of a make-up product is 8hours) (for oral exposure via water or food it's minimal and can be assumed 1)
 - **tinterval**: (number in days), time between each exposure (for example the interval between each dermal application of a make-up product is 24h) (for oral exposure it can be assumed 1)

-The user should also provide the simulation relevant information directly in the R file:

-- **Tstart**: (time in days), time when the exposure started, default is 0
+- - **Tstart**: (time in days), time when the exposure started, default is 0
 - **Tstop**: (time in days), time when the simulation should stop, can be longer or shorter than the exposure time
 - **Dt**: (time in days), this is the iteration steps, default is 1, decreasing them would improve the accuracy of the model but will compromise computing speed

+How to provide the input data:

+- For running a population (from HBM data) model: the user should create and INPUT.csv file, in the **same structure** as the _INPUT_dummy.csv_ file.
+- For running a -one person- model: the user should add the relevant data directly in the .R file.

+The user should also provide the simulation relevant information directly in the R file:

 ## Defaults, calculations and assumptions
+- To run with the lifestage option, exposure age (expAGE) is requred.
+Noting also that the bodyweight is predicted based on the age so even a bodyweight is provided it will be over-run by the predicted one.
 - Physiological constants (fractional organ volumes, blood flows, surface areas, GFR, kidney tubular flow, intestinal transit time) are selected based on the provided age, or bodyweight, in _CALC_Parameters.R_.
 The actual physiological parameters are calculated based on bodyweight in _PBK_model.R_.
 - If expAGE is not provided, then the physiological constants are selected based on the provided bodyweight.
 Physiological parameters are also calculated based on the provided bodyweight.
 - If expAGE is provided, then the physiological constants are selected based on the provided age.
 If expBW is also provided, then physiological parameters are calculated based on the actual bodyweight.